JanJereczek/StatisticalEWS/README.md

 This will install all necessary packages for you to be able to run the scripts and everything should work out of the box, including correctly finding local paths.

+## Aim

+This repository is a prototype for a future package.
+It aims to provide the basic tools for the computation of statistical early warning signals (EWSs).
+These should allow the recognition of a state approaching a critical transition by analysis of the associated time series.

+Examples are provided in the *scripts* folder.